Find Grad Schools

 • CAD Draftsman (Computer-Aided Design Draftsman)

-In 2016, there was an estimated number of 27,400 jobs in the United States for Electronic Drafter.
+In the United States, there were 27,400 jobs for Electronic Drafter in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Electronic Drafter by 2026.
-There will be an estimated 2,600 positions for Electronic Drafter per year.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 undefined